gmalette/gmalette.github.io-src/_posts/2020-02-16-affordance-for-errors-pt2.md

 product.inventory_policy = MANAGED_STRICT
 ```

 The first reason is that it makes type checking easier (`is_a?(InventoryPolicy)`).
 It also makes it possible to give behaviour to the different `InventoryPolicy` if the need arises, by adding methods to the objects.
 When that becomes the case, it will also be trivial to do dependency injection, for example by creating a test-only `InventoryPolicy`.
-In general, in the worse case, there is no difference between that and using symbols, and in the best case, it's a much more extensible design.
+In general, in the worst case, there is no difference between that and using symbols, and in the best case, it's a much more extensible design.

 ### Ruby's Visibility Modifiers